Xitee1/HA-Sensor-ESP-OLED/README.md

 # Installation
 - Open the project in Arduino IDE
+- Install required libraries*
 - Configure WiFi, HA Token and entities
 - Upload to your ESP

+*Libraries:
+I don't know exactly what I have installed.
+From what I know:
+- U8G2 by oliver
+- NTPClient by Fabrice Weinberg
+- ArduinoJSON by Benoit Blanchon
+- ArduinoHttpClient by Arduino

 It will boot up and should show a little startup-screen while connecting to WiFi.
 After that it should show one of your configured entities.
 It automatically gets the entity name, state and unit.